JackAWatt/jackwatt.com/definitions.md

 The specific meaning of θ depends on the context in which it appears, but it generally signifies an angle or parameter in mathematical expressions.

 ***

+* Oblique Triangle

+An oblique triangle is a triangle that does not have a right angle.
+In other words, all of its interior angles are acute angles (less than 90 degrees).
+Unlike right triangles, which have one angle equal to 90 degrees, oblique triangles have all three angles less than 90 degrees.

+***